 They really benefit by having proper humidity levels in their cage or room.
 It's ideal to keep them at 50%-60% humidity, but a little more or less is fine.
-Use a cool mist humidifier, especially during the winter months or lightly spray the walls of their cage once a day if you have them in a tank or bin cage.
+Use a cool mist or invisible mist humidifier, especially during the winter months.

 STOs have very good hearing so they don't like loud kissing noises and similar noises.
 When kissed, they greatly prefer if you don't make any sound when doing so.